boroborome/LifeCompass/README.md

   The backend project is based on Springboot
 - frontend

-  The frontend project is based on vue
+  The frontend project is based on angular
 - publish

   The publish project is used to organize backend and frontend together.
 You can run start.sh to start this project simply.